anacarolina-arellano/telemetry/README.md

 #### **How to use**
 --------
-##### Client
-- From the directory of 'WarehouseProject', go to the directory of 'Client'
 - Run the command ´vue ui´ to run the project
 - In your browser go to: http://localhost:8000
-- Go to tasks -> client -> click on 'run task'
+- Go to tasks -> serve -> click on 'run task'
 - Click on 'Open App'
 - The App will open at http://localhost:4000/